 IGN released this trailer on April Fools Day a few years back and it really got a lot of praise.
 It's not the greatest trailer ever, but the beats that it takes are PERFECT.

 If this were a real trailer, it would be absolutely amazing.
 Not taking the plot of the first Zelda and mixing it up a little was a GREAT call and an even better way to form a trailer.

-Casting a guy who looks like a mix between Brad Dourif and a confused looking Chris Katan, though?
-Worst.
-Part.
-Of.
-The.
-Trailer.
+Casting a guy who looks like a mix between Brad Dourif and a confused looking Chris Kattan, though?
+Not so great.

 They pretty much shot themselves in the foot by making Link a guy who looks like he goes to clubs and bars, but then doesn't talk to anybody.